maubanel/UE5-Animations/character-anim/README.md

 ##### `Step 10.`\|`ITA`| :large_blue_diamond:

 Pick two idle animations.
 One that is just breathing and another one that we can cut to after a timer to give the animation some personality.
-My second animation is **s**.
+My second animation is **Happy Idle**.

 ![select two idle animations](images/TwoIdlesDownload.png)